LINBIT/windrbd/README.md

 Linux (WSL)) to run WinDRBD.
 For building you need Ewdk from Microsoft and a separate Linux Box with spatch (concinelle) installed.

 You need the windrbd branch of drbd-utils.
+To obtain it, do a:

+git clone --branch windrbd --recursive https://github.com/LINBIT/drbd-utils.git

+and follow the build instruction in INSTALL.windrbd file of the repo.

 To test it, we use the WIN32 API test suite in windrbd-test.
 This is based on Google Test: see README.md in windrbd-test directory.